tosti007/INFOMGP-Practical3/README.md

 ## Submission

-The entire code of the practical has to be submitted in a zip file to [f.dambrosio@uu.nl](mailto:f.dambrosio@uu.nl).
+The entire code of the practical, plus a video showing your program completing each requirement and extension you've chosen, has to be submitted via BlackBoard.
 The deadline is **26/Mar/2020 09:00AM**.
 Students who have not submitted the practical by that time **will not be checked** in the session.

 The practical must be done **in pairs**.
 Doing it alone requires a-priori permission.
 Any other combination is not allowed.